blockloop/remote-tsdb/README.md

 endpoints for RemoteRead and RemoteWrite.
 You can run `remote-tsdb` on a persistent disk and run an ephemeral instance of Prometheus (i.e. in Kubernetes), configured to remote-read and remote-write against `remote-tsdb`.
-You can also write against the running `remote-tsdb` whild Prometheus is running.
+You can also write directly to the TSDB even while Prometheus is connected to it.

 See [the Prometheus docs](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations) for more details